6 hurt when crane arm catches fire, collapses onto NYC street during morning commute

 "Not only the boom falling to the street but all of that concrete could have struck civilians, and this is spread out throughout the area," he said.
 "So we were extremely, extremely lucky this morning."

 Nearby buildings have been evacuated, and others are urged to shut their windows.
-Drivers are also advised to avoid the area, where several roads are closed.
+Drivers are also advised to avoid the area, where 10th Avenue is shut down between 34th and 42nd streets.

 Watch the latest developments streaming live on CBS News New York in the player above and on our app.